AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

     from aide_design.play import*
     # the code below will eventually be in the AguaClara core and should be called directly
     def O2_sat(P_air, temp):
-      """This equation returns saturaed oxygen concentration in mg/L. It is valid for 278 K < T < 318 K
+      """This equation returns saturated oxygen concentration in mg/L. It is valid for 278 K < T < 318 K
       Parameters
       ----------